Home › Tools › PCM guideLikelihood ridges

 MLE position

 How to read this: The green vertical line marks the maximum likelihood estimate (MLE).
-The shaded teal region shows the likelihood ridge—where the log-likelihood stays within 2 units of the peak.
+The shaded teal region shows the likelihood ridge: the range of q where the log-likelihood stays within 2 units of the peak.
 When the proportion is near 0.5, notice how the ridge extends far to the right (high q values).
 When the proportion moves away from 0.5, the ridge narrows and the likelihood becomes more peaked.
 This is why balanced trait distributions are problematic: the ridge becomes pronounced and high rates remain plausible.

 Bayesian MCMC with an exponential or lognormal prior on rates is the most principled solution.
 A prior naturally penalizes high values that have little data support.
 The posterior distribution will concentrate near biologically reasonable values unless the data strongly support high rates.